sander-1105/testApplicationA/README.md

 - `contents: write` - For pushing code and tags
 - `packages: write` - For package operations
 - `pull-requests: write` - For creating notifications
+- `issues: write` - For creating build status issues

 ## Concurrency Control

 The workflow implements concurrency control to:
 - Prevent parallel runs of the same workflow
 - Cancel in-progress runs when new commits are pushed
-- Group runs by workflow and branch
+- Group runs by workflow and PR number (for PRs) or branch (for pushes)

 ## Timeout Settings